 - Unemployed and uneducated people

 People who are at risk due to the outbreak of the COVID-19 pandemic include older single women, renters, young people who moved out of home, army veterans, temporary visa holders, exchange or international students and others who are not given any assistance by the Australian Government.
+Anyone who is suffering from such health issue requires help and a carer can be very useful in this situation.

 Jessica: What has the government’s response been for homelessness and how did it tackle the problem during the pandemic?